michurin/netpunch/README.md

 ## How does it work

-Here is a slightly oversimplified flow
+Here is a slightly oversimplified flow.
+Boxes are nodes and network areas, arrows are UDP messages.

 ```mermaid
 flowchart TB